Aryankit/compolitics/README.md

-# compolits abbreviation for ComparePolitics
+# compolitics abbreviation for ComparePolitics
 #